morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

-2022-08-08
+2022-08-14

 -----

 Disclaimer: The authors and contributors to this site cannot be responsible for the results of your use of the information contained in or linked from this site.
 We attempt to provide accurate information but many factors that are beyond our control can contribute to less than expected results.
 You are responsible for ensuring the accuracy and applicability of any information you use to make a decision.

 Foreword: There are many USB WiFi adapters that work without the need to install a driver in Linux.
-These adapters use drivers that are already in the Linux kernel.
+These [adapters](https://github.com/morrownr/USB-WiFi/blob/main/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md) use drivers that are already in the Linux kernel.
 These drivers are maintained in the kernel without the need for user intervention.
 With adapters that use in-kernel drivers, simply plug the adapter in and it will work.
 Many people find that using adapters with in-kernel drivers is a better solution than using an adapter that requires drivers to be found (not easy to find the right driver), downloaded, compiled (confusing for those that are not developers) and installed (problematic, depending on the Linux distro).

 -----